AleksandrRogov/DynamicsWebApi/.github/README.md

 DynamicsWebApi is a Microsoft Dataverse Web API helper library written in Typescript.

-It is compatible with: Microsoft Dataverse, Microsoft Dynamics 365: Customer Service, Field Service, Marketing, Project Operations, Talents, Sales and any application built on Microsoft Power Apps platform.
+It is compatible with: Microsoft Dataverse; Microsoft Dynamics 365: Customer Service, Field Service, Marketing, Project Operations, Talents, Sales and any model-driven application built on Microsoft Power Apps platform.
 As well as Microsoft Dynamics 365 CE (online), Microsoft Dynamics 365 CE (on-premises), Microsoft Dynamics CRM 2016, Microsoft Dynamics CRM Online.

 ### **This documentation is for version 2.x.
 If you are working with version 1.x, please check [this instead](https://github.com/AleksandrRogov/DynamicsWebApi/tree/v1).**